voorhoede/voorhoede-website/README.md

 This project uses [eslint-plugin-vuejs-accessibility](https://github.com/vue-a11y/eslint-plugin-vuejs-accessibility) to test Vue components for accessibility issues.

+For accessibility checking in the browser [Vue Axe](https://axe.vue-a11y.com) is used.
+Results of the tests can be seen in the browser console.
+When navigating to a new page it is best to refresh the page, as Vue Axe doesn't always trigger a rerun on navigation.

 ## Documentation

 All components are documented with a README.md file in their own folder.